Why get the DVFREE Tick?

 - Create a statement from leadership (ideally your CEO or most senior leader) that supports your staff domestic violence programme.
 We can provide examples of these.

 - Plan your manager training rollout.
+Again, we recommend in-person training if possible, but we can also deliver it as an interactive online session.
 See the DVFREE TICK CRITERIA for details about manager training requirements.

 Once you sign your DVFREE Tick Agreement, we can also provide some additional resources that can help get you started, such as leadership statement examples, a co-branded poster template, a sample Workplace Safety Planning tool, etc.